milkcircle/milkcircle.github.io/atlas.md

 permalink: /atlas/
 ---

-you've made me want wealth, influence, and status
+you've made me want wealth, influence, status, and impact
 through hard work, honesty, patience, and empathy,
 with someone who is, at her core, capable of good
-and when i do, which i will,
+and when i get there, which i will,
 i will not come back to you